powdr-labs/powdr/book/src/pil/types.md

 The built-in function `std::array::len` can be used to retrieve the length of an array (statically or dynamically sized) and the elements of an array `a` can be accessed using `a[0]`, `a[1]`, etc.

+The type checker currently only knows dynamically-sized arrays, which means that it does not compare the sizes of statically-sized array types.

 Arrays allow the following operators:

 - `+`: array concatenation